We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Draw Hoe

 When most people think of a garden hoe, the first thing that comes to mind is usually a draw hoe with a steel blade that sits at about a 45-degree angle to the handle.
-Called a draw hoe because the gardener chops and then draws the hoe inward, this tool offers an effective way of loosening soil and digging up weeds.
+Called a draw hoe because the gardener chops and then draws the hoe inward, this tool offers an effective way to loosen soil and dig up weeds.

-Using a draw hoe can be a real workout if the ground is hard and roots are deep, but this is a time-honored tool found in most gardeners’ sheds.
+Using a draw hoe can be a real workout if the ground is hard and the roots are deep, but it’s a time-honored tool found in most gardeners’ sheds.

 Dutch Hoe

 Rather than chopping and pulling, the Dutch hoe is designed for pushing.
 It features a steel loop brace and a narrow horizontal blade.
-The gardener rests the blade on top of the ground and then pushes it forward, which causes the blade to slip just beneath the soil and sever weeds from their roots.
+The gardener rests the blade on top of the ground and then pushes it forward, causing the blade to slip just beneath the soil and sever the weeds from their roots.

 As long as the soil is relatively soft, a Dutch hoe (also called a “loop” hoe) is an easy-to-use weeding tool.
 When using this type of hoe, the user is not required to bend forward as much, making it easier on the back.